WP-Panda/masterhand.pros/wp-content/plugins/updraftplus/readme.txt

 UpdraftPlus is supported on all current versions of PHP, and is translated in over 16 languages.

 Extra features, including full guaranteed support, are available for purchase via our website shop.
-The full package of add-ons is included in our advanced version of the plugin, UpdraftPremium.
+The full package of add-ons is included in our advanced version of the plugin, UpdraftPlus Premium.

 = What are the benefits of upgrading to UpdraftPlus Premium? =